Reigning Champion Chiefs Dump Bills 38-24 in AFC Title Game

-It took the Kansas City Chiefs five frustrating decades to make their second Super Bowl appearance.
+It took the Kansas City Chiefs five frustrating decades to make their third Super Bowl appearance.

 Now, the defending champs are headed there for the second straight year.